2025 Conference Agenda

 Keynotes

-In this illuminating keynote panel, we will explore real experiences of navigating the regulatory and reimbursement framework at an EU and global level to bring innovative therapies to people with rare conditions.
+In this illuminating keynote panel, we will explore real experiences of navigating the regulatory and reimbursement framework to bring innovative therapies to people with rare conditions.
 Leading stakeholders will share their insights on creating sustainable and effective models that ensure equitable access to life-saving therapies.
 Join us for this engaging session as we seek to redefine the future of orphan drug development and delivery, focusing on sustainability, equity, and innovation in the quest for better outcomes for patients with rare diseases.

 • How are leading stakeholders in the rare disease space leading and ensuring effective and sustainable models for orphan drugs?